bullgit/counter-counter/README.md

 Install `counter-counter` via `npm`.

-Import the script (or add it via a tag).
+Import the script (or add it via a script tag).

 ```js
 import CounterCounter from 'counter-counter';